Code-Institute-Submissions/ms2-booom/README.md

     - I want to be able to place the flag.
     - I want to see result of clicking/placing flag on the field.
     - I want to see mines that I didn't succeed to find when losing the game.
-    - I want to see the score that I earned, either from win or a lose.
+    - I want to see the score that I earned, either from a win or a lose.
 - ### Returning Player
     - I want to see my ranking/statistics, so that I can see my progress.
     - I want to select different difficulty level, so I can test my abilities.